landonb/home-fries/.fries/once/A_Linux_Setup_Guide_For_Devs.rst

 Create a 64-bit Ubuntu machine.

-.. todo:: Document VM setup and options
+.. todo: Document VM setup and options

 If your host OS does not natively support mounting ISO files (ahem, Windows), download and install an ISO mounter.